What Is a Pinworm Infection?

+A pinworm infection is an intestinal illness that’s very common in elementary school-aged children.
 Pinworms are small, thin, pin-shaped worms that sometimes live in the human colon and rectum.
-They are also called threadworms.
+They’re also called threadworms.
 They’re about one-quarter to one-half inch long -- about the size of a staple.
-The females do their work while an infected person sleeps: They leave the intestine through the anus and deposit their eggs on the surrounding skin.
+The females do their work while you sleep: They leave the intestine through your anus and deposit their eggs on the surrounding skin.

-Most people who are infected don’t have any.
-If you do, they might include any of the following:
+Most people who are infected don’t have symptoms.
+If you do, they might include:

 - Anal itching, especially at night

 - Restless sleep

 - Itching in the vaginal area -- if adult worms move to your vagina

 - Feeling irritable

 - Abdominal pain that comes and goes

 Talk to your doctor if you have severe anal itching, especially at night.